Did AI get more negative recently?: Appendix

-We issued the following guidelines to annotators: (1) The stance is a value in the range from -1 (very negative) to +1 (very positive).
-(2) Only the title and abstract of a paper is taken into account.
+We issued the following guidelines to annotators: (i) the stance is a value in the range from $-$1 (very negative) to +1 (very positive), and (ii) only the title and abstract of a paper is taken into account.

-A contribution has a \emph{positive stance} and is annotated with a positive number up to +1 when: (a) it clearly indicates to improve the state-of-the-art by beating existing standards; (b) it presents novel techniques; (c) it proposes solutions to problems of previous work; (d) it gives insights to existing models or methods and explains why they work.
+A contribution has a \emph{positive stance} and is annotated with a positive number up to +1 when: (i) it clearly indicates to improve the state-of-the-art by beating existing standards; (ii) it presents novel techniques; (iii) it proposes solutions to problems of previous work; (iv) it gives insights to existing models or methods and explains why they work.

-A contribution has a \emph{negative stance} and is annotated with a negative number up to -1 when: (a) it clearly criticizes previous work of being wrong; (b) it presents flaws of existing work, i.e. that an approach is deficient with respect to some property; (c) it analyzes errors of other methods and explains why they do not work as expected.
+A contribution has a \emph{negative stance} and is annotated with a negative number up to $-$1 when: (i) it clearly criticizes previous work for being wrong; (ii) it presents flaws of existing work, i.e. that an approach is deficient with respect to some property; (iii) it analyses errors of other methods and explains why they do not work as expected.

-Contributions that have positive and negative parts are annotated with a value between -1 and +1, taking into account the following: (a) The importance of individual parts matters, i.e., `some problems' is less negative than `fails to work'. (b) The amount of positive and negative parts matters. (c) The last sentence of an abstract is usually the most important sentence.
+Contributions that have positive and negative parts are annotated with a value between $-$1 and +1, taking into account the following: (i) the importance of individual parts matters, i.e. `some problems' is less negative than `fails to work'; (ii) the amount of positive and negative parts matters; (iii) the last sentence of an abstract is usually the most important sentence.
 If the last sentence of a contribution is positive, it is more positive than a contribution with a negative last sentence.

-Contributions that fall outside this labeling scheme are \emph{neutral} and annotated with a 0.
-Those include: (a) contributions that explore existing work without beating other systems or explaining why it works or doesn't work; (b) contributions that compare, discuss, study, or summarize existing work without criticizing it.
+Contributions that fall outside this labelling scheme are \emph{neutral} and annotated with a 0.
+Those include: (i) contributions that explore existing work without beating other systems or explaining why it works or does not work; (ii) contributions that compare, discuss, study or summarize existing work without criticizing it.